Transparent. Authentic. Raw.

 But what does it really mean to be truly real?
 What does it look like to be transparent and vulnerable and raw?

-But how is that lived?
+But how is this realness lived out?

 True authenticity is far more than speaking the truth in a hip, edgy, and culturally attractive way.

-It is the hunger for such clarity of relationship with others and God, that our desire to connect in a pure way is greater than our fear of what may be uncovered in the process.
+It is the hunger for such clarity of relationship with others that our desire to connect in a pure way is greater than our fear of what may be uncovered in the process.

 When our hunger for transparency goes beyond our willingness to speak the truth and becomes a deep humility to hear the truth, then we become real.